nidhi-2619/BakeryAPI/README.md

  ## Bakery API
- This Django REST API provides endpoints to manage a fictional bakery's inventory and bakery items.
+ This is a Django REST API for the bakery.

- Customers can view and search bakery products and can order products after being authentication.
+### Features:

+- User can place order, view order details and generate bill for the order.
+- Admin can add ingredients, add bakery items and view bakery item details and manage inventory.
+- Unauthorized users can view the list of available bakery products, but cannot place order.
+- Unauthorized users can register as a customer and obtain a JWT token for authentication.
+- Customer can filter the product search .

 ### Clone the Repo
 ```
 git clone https://github.com/nidhi-2619/bakery-api.git